ds-wizard/engine-backend-api-docs/README.md

 ### How to add new version of API Docs?

-Add the Swagger specification under the corresponding version into the `specifications` folder.
+Add the Swagger specification under the corresponding version into the `specs` folder.
 Then, run the `make build` to rebuild the project.
 The result will be in the `output` folder.

 ## License